Antvirf/stui/README.md

     s        Focus on state selector, 'esc' to close Space    Select/deselect row
-    y        Copy selected content (either rows, or currently open details) to clipboard c        Run command on selected items, or on current row if no selection (opens prompt) Enter    Show details for selected row
+    y        Copy selected content (either rows, or currently open details) to clipboard c        Open 'scontrol' prompt for selected items, or current row if no selection (opens prompt) Enter    Show details for selected row
     Esc      Close modal

+    Additional shortcuts in Jobs view
+    Ctrl+D   Open 'scancel' prompt for selected jobs, or current row if no selection

     Additional shortcuts in Accounting Manager view
     e        Focus on Entity type selector, 'esc' to close